Speakers

 Maryland State Senator Brian J. Feldman, both an Attorney and a CPA, is Chair of the Senate Education, Energy, and the Environment Committee.
 Brian serves on the Executive Nominations Committee, the Rules Committee, and the Legislative Policy Committee.
 He is also a member of the Maryland Commission on Climate Change and the Maryland Economic Development Commission.
 Nationally, as a member of the National Conferences of State Legislators, he serves as Vice Chair of the Task Force on Energy Supply, and as a member of the Task Force on State and Local Taxation and the Committee on Natural Resources and Infrastructure.
 Brian also represents Maryland as a member of the Southern States Energy Board.
 Numerous honors and awards have been conferred on Senator Feldman for his work in the Maryland General Assembly on clean energy.
 In 2019, Senator Feldman sponsored Maryland’s landmark “Clean Energy Jobs Act” and was recognized by the Community for Solar Access as a “Legislative Champion” and by the Chesapeake Climate Action Network as a “Climate Champion” in 2022.
 Brian serves on the Board of Directors for the Metropolitan Washington Council of Governments.
 Senator Feldman and his wife, Janice, have two children who graduated from Montgomery County public schools.

-Education, Energy & the Environment Committee (District 9)
+Senate Education, Energy & Environment Committee (District 10)

 Del.
 Lorig Charkoudian